 We have granted cash bonuses to our key executives, including the named executive officers, pursuant to the Company's Senior Executive Cash Incentive Bonus Plan (the "Incentive Plan").
 The Incentive Plan provides for bonus payments based upon the attainment of performance objectives established by the Compensation Committee and related to individual and financial and operational metrics with respect to the Company or any of its subsidiaries.
-In 2022, our board of directors considered certain goals in determining annual bonuses, including: advancement of individual program development goals, establishment of high performance teams, infrastructure and corporate governance framework and achievement of financial budget goals.
-For the fiscal year ended December 31, 2022, the target annual bonuses for Dr. Saha, Dr. Weinhoff and Dr. Chao were 55%, 40% and 40%, respectively, of the applicable named executive officer's annual base salary.
+In 2023, our board of directors considered certain goals in determining annual bonuses, including: advancement of individual program development goals, establishment of high performance teams, infrastructure and corporate governance framework and achievement of financial budget goals.
+For the fiscal year ended December 31, 2023, the target annual bonuses for Drs.
+Saha, Grainger, Chao and Yver were 55%, 40%, 40% and 40%, respectively, of the applicable named executive officer's annual base salary.

-For the fiscal year ended December 31, 2022, the Compensation Committee, at their discretion, determined that bonuses would be paid at 95% of target based on NEOs' performance and achievement of objectives.
+For the fiscal year ended December 31, 2023, the Compensation Committee, at their discretion, determined that bonuses would be paid at 105% of target based on NEOs' performance and achievement of corporate goals and objectives.